 CMS classes and exercise sessions are being held in person.

 A COVID certificate is necessary to attend them in person.
 For anyone who doesn’t have a COVID certificate, video recordings of classes and digitized documents will be available online.

 Classes and exercise sessions can be attended remotely.
 However, practicals, lab work and project work require students to be on campus.

 We have asked for all classes to be recorded and made available to students.
 If this is not the case, you should contact your class delegate or speak to the class teacher.
 You can also report the matter to your section.

 Students can continue using Moodle and other standard online platforms.
 If you want to arrange a virtual meeting, you can now log into Zoom using your GASPAR account.

 A mirror device is available that lets you display your handwritten notes on Zoom.
-If you would like to order a mirror device, please complete this form by 25 February and we’ll send you one by mail (including if you’re outside Switzerland).
+If you would like to order a mirror device, please complete this form and we’ll send you one by mail (including if you’re outside Switzerland).
 CEDE and CAPE have created a video showing how to use the device.
 If you prefer, you can use another method such as your smartphone?
 This video shows you how.

 Please fill in this form.
 The School has arranged a technical solution for students living in Switzerland only.
 We cannot make separate arrangements for students in other countries.

 You can send requests to print and bind documents to the EPFL Repro-Print Center.
 Your order will be sent to you via second-class (B) mail, and the standard printing cost will be charged to your myPrint account.

 The minimum postage cost is CHF 1.80, but the Vice Presidency for Academic Affairs has decided to subsidize part of this cost, so you’ll only pay CHF 0.80 per mailing.
 Again, this cost will be charged to your myPrint account.
 To place your order, simply fill out this form and attach the document you want to have printed.